apoorvegupta/Mini-C-Compiler/README.md

 Integer, character, true and false literals.
 String literals, with automatic concatenation.
 The language it implements is typeless.
 Everything is a 4 byte signed integer.
-Pointer indexing works in increments of 4 bytes, pointer arithmetic is byte-by-byte. and most imporatantly  :- The general philosophy was only include a feature if it reduces the total code size.
+Pointer indexing works in increments of 4 bytes, pointer arithmetic is byte-by-byte. and most importantly  :- The general philosophy was only include a feature if it reduces the total code size.
 This is taken to its extreme in the insane branch.